OCA/hr/hr_family/README.rst

 Usage
 =====

-To use this module, you need to go to on any employee form, and look for the *Family* tab.
+To use this module, you need to go to any employee form, and look for the *Family* tab.
 You will be able to enter family information there.

 For further information, please visit: